dartist/json_client/README.md

 JsonClient for Dart
 ===================

-JsonClient is an async HTTP Client optimized for accessing JSON web services.
+An async HTTP Client optimized for accessing JSON web services.

-It takes advantages of Dart's *noSuchMethod* dynamic language feature to provide a succinct API, with each method supporting both callback and Futures async API styles.
+JsonClient takes advantages of Dart's dynamic *noSuchMethod* language feature to provide an intuitive, succinct API with all methods supporting both callback and Futures async API styles.